 5. Little Warden

-When Dom Hodgson launched this tool in the middle of 2017 I was keen to give it a try.
+When Dom Hodgson launched this tool in the middle of 2017 I was keen to give it a try, and I was instantly turned in to a lifelong fan.
 Little Warden is a monitoring tool that checks a domain and homepage for a huge range of technical aspects, such as:

 Little Warden sends you a notification every time something changes, so that you’ll never let a domain name expire or have a robots.txt disallow rule change pass unnoticed.

 You can configure the checks as well and choose which checks you want to enable or disable.
 So far Little Warden has been a huge lifesaver several times already, notifying me of potential problems such as expired SSL certificates, title tag changes, wrong redirects, and meta robots tag problems.
 A hugely useful tool if you manage a varied client roster.